-Writing automated tests is “must have” practice in everyday testing work if you want to have prompt response on any changes that are made on your software.
+Writing automated tests is a “must-have” practice in everyday testing work if you want to have a prompt response on any changes that are made on your software.

 If that is the case, parallel test execution is your answer.
-This article gives an overview of things to consider when doing parallelization of your tests in any testing framework but also gives practical solution on how to do it using RSpec test framework.
+This article gives an overview of things to consider when doing the parallelization of your tests in any testing framework but also gives a practical solution on how to do it using the RSpec test framework.

 How to parallelize tests with RSpec?

-Now the you have good idea about the problems that can emerge when parallelizing your test suite, next thing to look is how to do it using RSpec test framework (This article focuses on RSpec but other popular frameworks also provide parallelization solutions).
-First thing to look at is parallel_tests gem (https://github.com/grosser/parallel_tests).
-Readme provides a lot of information on how to setup your tests to be executed in parallel (primarily unit tests in Rails), but in this article, I will focus on how to execute parallel functional RSpec tests which does not necessarily need to be connected with Rails framework.
+Now you have a good idea about the problems that can emerge when parallelizing your test suite, next thing to look is how to do it using the RSpec test framework (This article focuses on RSpec but other popular frameworks also provide parallelization solutions).
+The first thing to look at is parallel_tests gem (https://github.com/grosser/parallel_tests).
+Readme provides a lot of information on how to set up your tests to be executed in parallel (primarily unit tests in Rails), but in this article, I will focus on how to execute parallel functional RSpec tests which do not necessarily need to be connected with Rails framework.